yuliyavolkova18/modified-vigenere-ransomware/README.md

 **Future fixes**

- 1. Encryption/decryption of longer .docx and .pdf files and files containing images partially breaks due to mistranslations occurring during decoding.
+ 1. Support exceptions for .docx files containing images.
- 2. Tabbed texts such as in .py files accidentally reveal key.
+ 2. Add separate support for .py texts to account for nested tabbed spaces in encryption/decryption.